-Gunter Brewer enters his seventh overall season in Chapel Hill and second under head coach Larry Fedora as the Tar Heels’ passing game coordinator and wide receivers coach.
+Gunter Brewer enters his ninth overall season in Chapel Hill and fourth under head coach Larry Fedora as the Tar Heels’ co-offensive coordinator and wide receivers coach.
 Brewer coached five seasons in Chapel Hill from 2000-04 before returning in 2012 after stints at Oklahoma State and Mississippi.

 Brewer returned to UNC after serving one season as the associate head coach at Mississippi in 2011.
 Brewer was the lone assistant coach who remained on the Mississippi staff after Houston Nutt was dismissed at the end of the year.
 He headed up a transition team and had been asked to remain on the new Ole Miss staff.

 Brewer is coaching with Fedora for the second time in his career.
 The two were on Mike Gundy’s Oklahoma State offensive staff for three years from 2005-07.

 Brewer spent six seasons (2005-10) at Oklahoma State and served in various capacities, including as co-offensive coordinator, passing game coordinator, receivers coach and quarterbacks coach.
 His term in Stillwater included five bowl appearances and the program’s first Big 12 South Championship in 2010.